-Find the perfect family friendly Game Lodge without the hassle!
-To ensure you have the best safari holiday with your family, you will first need to do research on safari destinations in South Africa to determine the best game reserves for your family safari vacation.
+Find the perfect family-friendly Game Lodges without the hassle!
+To ensure you have the best safari holiday with your family, you will first need to do research on safari destinations in South Africa.
 You want to be able to relax, knowing that you and your family are in the best hands.

-We’ve put together a list of the top family friendly South African safari lodgesto help you out.
+Here’s a list of the top family-friendly South African game lodges to help you out:

 Shamwari Private Game Reserve is a big five premier safari and holiday destination in South Africa’s Eastern Cape Province.
 The malaria-free reserve has several lodges with three that cater for families travelling with children.